Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 Price: $32.45 (800g)

-The process of bleaching this provides is gentle and even without needing a toner.
-It lifts at least 7 levels to give an intense shade.
-Also, thanks to the brand’s Tri Lightening Technology (anti-yellow pigments), this bleach for dark hair wards off warm tones that usually occur after lightening.
+The bleaching process with this product is gentle and consistent, eliminating the need for a toner.
+It lifts hair color by at least 7 levels, resulting in a striking shade.
+Additionally, thanks to the brand’s Tri Lightening Technology, which includes anti-yellow pigments, this bleach for dark hair effectively prevents the appearance of warm tones that often occur during the lightening process.

 Wella Professional Color Charm Powder